 I like to keep in the safe end of strength for most of the people I work with.
 When I say safe I mean “safer.”
 As with all gym work, there is risk.
 But with careful planning and programing, these risks can be reduced.

 I would typically work in the rep ranges of 4-6 reps for strength and some 6+ for strength endurance.
 I believe this format with exercises selected for your specific goals can take any plan for any goal to the next level.

 Before we get into my top tips you may be asking “What are the best movements for strength training?”
 The answer to this is like any, it’s hard to answer as specificity is a key principle when planning training.
-But my plans will typically have a squat, unlitaterl lef lift like Bulgarian split squats, weighted pull ups and pressing movement (overhead, bench, floor press etc) and finally deadlifts.
-What’s more functional than picking up heavy weight from the floor and not trashing your back?
+But my plans will typically have a squat, unilateral left lift like Bulgarian split squats, weighted pull-ups and pressing movement (overhead, bench, floor press etc) and finally deadlifts.
+What’s more functional than picking up heavyweight from the floor and not trashing your back?